mukeshcodeshere/project_spartan/README.md

 #### 🔹 2.
 MV Server Issue

-* **What happens**: You entered valid credentials, but the login still fails due to a temporary issue on the MV server.
+* **What happens**: You entered valid credentials, but the login still fails due to a timeout issue on the MV server.
 * **Fix**: Wait **2–3 minutes** and try again.
 This issue usually resolves itself shortly.

 ---